IRS First-Time Penalty Abatement (FTA) and Relief

 TurboTax Tip:

 If you request reasonable cause relief but its records show you qualify for first-time penalty abatement, the IRS will waive your penalty under the first-time abatement program.
-If you don't qualify for first-time abatement, the tax agency will consider reasonable cause penalty relief.
+If you don't qualify for FTA, the tax agency will consider reasonable cause penalty relief.
 In either case, the IRS will notify you of their decision.

-Failure-to-file and failure-to-pay penalties
+Failure-to-file penalties

-- serious illness impacting your ability to file or pay taxes
+- serious illness impacting your ability to file

 - death or serious illness of an immediate family member